jukkhop/gatherbot/README.md

 <hr>

 <font face="Candara"><h3>What is it?</h3></font>
 <p>My attempt to make a configurable IRC-bot that manages pickups/gather matches.
-It's written in perl programming language and uses the Bot::BasicBot module as a base library.
-It's under active development as of February 2013.<p>
+It's written in perl programming language and uses the Bot::BasicBot module as a base library.<p>

 <font face="Candara"><h3>Needed to run</h3></font>
 perl<br>